ETCLabs/sACN/README.md

 ## Supported Platforms

-sACN is uses EtcPal for platform abstraction.
+sACN uses EtcPal for platform abstraction.
 See [EtcPal's README](https://github.com/ETCLabs/EtcPal#readme) for more information on supported platforms.

 ## Supported Languages